 It's a good idea to buy your wood at least one whole season ahead.
 Get tips on what to look for, how firewood is sold, and more useful information here.

-Switching from incandescent to compact fluorescent (CFL) bulbs can help cut home energy costs.
-CFLs last ten times longer than incandescent bulbs, and use less electricity.
+Switch from incandescent to LED lightbulbs and cut your home energy costs.
+LEDs last up to 20 times longer than incandescent bulbs, use less electricity, and don’t contain mercury, like compact fluorescents (CFLs).

 You can save water AND energy when you wash dishes by not leaving the water running and by only washing when you have a sink full of dishes.
 Find more tips here.